radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The "require Message-Authenticator" flag is needed in order to secure the RADIUS protocol.
 Once all Access-Request packets are required to contain a valid Message-Authenticator, the BlastRADIUS attack is impossible.

 However, it may not be possible to upgrade all RADIUS clients.
 Some products may no longer be supported, or some vendors have gone out of business.
 Even if upgrades are available, the upgrade process may impact production networks, which has a cost.
-There is therefore a need for RADIUS servers to protect themselves from to thte BlastRADIUS attack, while at the same time being compatible with legacy RADIUS client implementations.
+There is therefore a need for RADIUS servers to protect themselves from to the BlastRADIUS attack, while at the same time being compatible with legacy RADIUS client implementations.

 Enabling the "limit Proxy-State" flag allows legacy (i.e. non-upgraded) clients to be used without substantially compromising on security.
 While it is theoretically possible to perform the BlastRADIUS attack via attributes other than Proxy-State, no such exploits are known at this time.
 Any such exploit would require that the server receive fields under the attackers control (e.g. User-Name), and echo them back in a response.
 Such attacks are only possible when the server is configured to echo back attacker-controlled data, which is not the default behavior for most servers.

-As a result, these two flags allow the maximum amount of security while having the minimum distruption to operational networks.
+As a result, these two flags allow the maximum amount of security while having the minimum disruption to operational networks.
 For the remaining attack vectors, is is RECOMMENDED that servers which echo back user-supplied data in responses do so only when the "require Message-Authenticator" flag is set to "true".
 If such user-supplied data is echoed back in responses when the "require Message-Authenticator" flag is set "false", then the BlastRADIUS attack is theoretically still possible, even though no exploit is currently available.

 The two configuration flags on the server will protect the server even if clients have not been upgraded or been configured to be secure.
 The server configuration flags will not protect clients (NASes or proxies) from servers which have not been upgraded or been configured to be secure.
 More behavior changes to servers and clients are required.